camunda/camunda-docs/docs/apis-tools/testing/getting-started.md

 - Connectors

 :::warning Disclaimer
-For Camunda 8.6, CPT is in an [alpha version](/reference/alpha-features.md#alpha) (i.e. preview).
+For Camunda 8.6, CPT is in an [alpha version](/reference/alpha-features.md#alpha), for preview, for example.

-If you need a full-featured testing library, take a look at [Zeebe Process Test](/apis-tools/java-client/zeebe-process-test.md).
+For a full-featured testing library, take a look at [Zeebe Process Test](/apis-tools/java-client/zeebe-process-test.md).
 :::

 :::note Limitations
 CPT is in an early stage.
 It doesn't contain all features, and it is not optimized yet.
-Please be aware of the following limitations:
+Be aware of the following limitations:

-- Slow test execution (~ 40 seconds per test case)
+- Slow test execution (~40 seconds per test case)
 - Only basic assertions

 :::